serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/BracketLocator/ReplaceBracketContents.md

 | validChar1 | An additional character allowed to be in brackets. |
 | replace | The replace function. |

+## Return Value

+The expression with bracket contents replaced.

 ## See Also

 * class [BracketLocator](../BracketLocator.md)